- 1 Purpose

 - comply with the USQ Enterprise Agreement.

-The Executive Director (Human Resources) will ensure that evaluations meet the requirements of the job evaluation system checks, feasibility checks and organisation consistency checks.
+The Chief People Officer will ensure that evaluations meet the requirements of the job evaluation system checks, feasibility checks and organisation consistency checks.
 Profiles will not be changed without the involvement of the evaluators.

 For positions in job streams which already have a current evaluated position description with a confirmed classification level, a further evaluation is not required.

 A Moderation Panel will be established to moderate the outcomes of PEPP.
 The Moderation Panel will comprise the following:

 - nominee of the Vice-Chancellor or Vice-Chancellor's Executive (VCE);